apinanyogaratnam/atom-linker/README.md

 - need to add a way to create a table from a csv file
 - add locks for all indexes and make them threaded
 - might need autovacuuming since the indexes can still exist even if the row is deleted. maybe save the threads that are running in self.running_indexes_threads and then when the index is deleted, check if the thread is in self.running_indexes_threads and if it is, then kill the thread safely and then delete the index
+- consider using multiprocessing instead of threading
+- might be an issue with having both index and unique index for the same column

 NOTES: